thingplus/thingplus.github.io/_posts/en/posts/open-hardware/2015-08-02-en_raspberrypi_user_guide.md

 pi@<IP Address>'s password: raspberry
 ```

-8) If you have more than two Raspberry Pi devices, you need to modify the hostname of them (If you have only one device, you can skip this step)
+8) To distinguish your Raspberry Pi, you need to modify the hostname of it.

   - Modify `/etc/hostname`.